SoftFluent/CodeFluent-Entities-Documentation/getting_started.md

 This section contains information on how to start using CodeFluent Entities.

 ## [Model your business](getting-started/model_your_business.md)
-Information on how to model your business needs.
+Information on how to model your business needs with the CodeFluent Entities modeler integrated to Visual Studio.

 ## [Generate your data layers](getting-started/generate_your_data_layers.md)
-Information on how to install CodeFluent Entities.
+Information on how to configure CodeFLuent.

 ## [Use your Data Access Layer](getting-started/use_your_data_access_layer.md)
 Information on how to install CodeFluent Entities.